lonycell/grafana.v7/packages/grafana-toolkit/README.md

 See [Updating your plugin to use grafana-toolkit](#updating-your-plugin-to-use-grafana-toolkit).

-### Can I use TypeScript to develop Grafana plugins?
+### Can I use TypeScript to develop ThingSPIN plugins?

 Yes! grafana-toolkit supports TypeScript by default.